Members of the Stanford community are invited to join MBC as training faculty, affiliates, or trainees.

 All trainees will be eligible for modest necessary funds for direct research costs that cannot be covered by the mentor or co-mentor.
 Funding for travel to training-plan-relevant conferences will also be available where necessary, especially for presentations of results of the trainee's research.

 Those who wish to be trainees should take the following steps.
-Note that it is best to begin the process about 1 month before the deadline for which you are applying.
-The deadline is July 11 for existing Stanford students wishing to become trainees starting in the summer or autumn of 2014.
+Note that it is best to begin the process about 2 months before the deadline for which you are applying.
+The deadline is July 10 for existing Stanford students wishing to become trainees starting in the autumn of 2015.

 1. Become an affiliate.